 How to organically drive traffic from content contributions

 - How to run successful campaigns with Quora Ads

-According to SimilarWeb data, Quora attracts over 500 million visitors per month, making it one of the 100 largest websites worldwide.
+According to SimilarWeb data, Quora attracts over 500 million visitors per month, making it one of the 100 largest websites worldwide, and the largest knowledge platform after Wikipedia.
 Such impressive growth largely comes from the company’s strong positioning in search results, and in fact, over the past 4 years, Quora has grown its organic reach by around 400%.
 This means that for millions of searches, Quora is in fact on one of the first touchpoints for users looking to learn more about a certain product or service.
-To sum it up, ignoring this platform in 2020 is probably not a good idea!
+To sum it up, ignoring this platform is probably not a good idea!
 In this blog post, I will show how you can easily turn Quora’s existing reach into leads for your business.

 How to assess the potential for your market